🔍 공개 퀴즈 검색

 1. Your unique way of expressing through word choices and style ✓

-2. Volume or loudness
+2. Volume or loudness of reading

 3. A specific dialect or accent